 Is there a secret to making the Best Homemade Italian Potato Croquettes?
 Only one way to find out …one thing is for sure, these croquettes make one of the best Italian appetizers!
 You also won’t believe how simple and easy this recipe is to make.

-These crocchette di patate are a guaranteed crowd pleaser, whether you choose to serve them as part of your appetizer platter or as a side dish.
+These crocchette di patate are a guaranteed crowd-pleaser, whether you choose to serve them as part of your appetizer platter or as a side dish.
 They are nice and crispy on the outside; and the interior is soft and creamy.
 They are so versatile that you can eat them hot or cold.
-In Italy, they are an extremely popular street food.
+In Italy, they are extremely popular street food.

 Who can resist a good spud, regardless of how it has been transformed?
 But did you know that the type of potato that you use can make all the difference in the final product?